This post may contain affiliate links.Please read our disclosure policy.

 This pie crust is the perfect starting point for all your favorite pies (and quiches!).
 From single-crust pies to double-crust pies, this recipe makes the BEST pie crust for Apple Crumble Pie, Pumpkin Pie, Coconut Cream Pie, or any other pie you love.

-Lots of people are afraid of making pie crusts from scratch.
-But it’s a lot easier than you think and you’ll only need a few simple ingredients and less than 10 minutes.
+Many people are afraid of making pie crusts from scratch.
+But it’s a lot easier than you think, and you’ll only need a few simple ingredients and less than 10 minutes.
 I’ll share all my tips and tricks, let me help you make the perfect pie crust every time!

 Why this recipe works